rdatools/rdametrics/data-zip/README.md

 ## Using the Helpers to Work with Scores and By-District Aggregates

-The Python code the `data/` folder makes it easier to work with `scores.parquet` and all the by-district aggregates contained in the state/chamber zip files.
+The Python code the `data/` folder makes it easier to work with `scores.parquet` and all the by-district aggregates contained in the state_chamber zip files.

+If you only want to analyze the plan-level scores, you don't need to download the state_chamber zip files.
+If you want to work with the by-district aggregates though, you need to download the zip files.
+But you only need download the zip files for the state_chamber combinations you're interested in.
+Note: The Reversible ReCom ensembles for *all* state_chamber combinations are in a separate zip file, so if you want the Reversible by-district aggregates, you need to download that zip file as well.

-To use it, put the contents&mdash;including the `__init__.py` file&mdash;in the root of your project.
+To use the by-district aggregates helpers described below, put the contents &mdash;including the `__init__.py` file&mdash;in the root of your project.
-Make sure you've installed the dependencies as described above.
+Also make sure you've installed the dependencies as described above.

-Then, to work with the scores dataframe, load 'panda' dataframe from disk:
+Then, to load the scores 'pandas' dataframe, use the `load_scores` helper function:

 ```python
 scores_df = load_scores("/path/to/scores.parquet")